WilstonOreo/invoicer/README.md

 phone = "+49123456789"
 ```

-The name of the TOML file is the recipients name (`ExampleRecipient.toml` will be `ExampleRecipient`).
+The name of the TOML file is also the recipients tag name (`ExampleRecipient.toml` will be `ExampleRecipient`).
+Examples for recipient TOML file can be found in `examples` directory.

 ### Worklog without tags